 Aura and Identity Guard both provide annual credit reports from the top three credit bureaus along with monitoring features that protect your investment accounts and credit cards, offer dark web monitoring, and check any other data connected to your SSN and personal information.

 However, these services have one key difference.
-Aura offers parental controls, which aren’t available with Identity Guard, while the latter offers social media account monitoring, which isn’t offered by the former.
+Aura offers parental controls, which aren’t available with Identity Guard, while Identity Guard offers social media account monitoring, which isn’t available with Aura.
 Depending on what you need, one may be better than the other.
 Identity Guard seems like a good starter service for individuals who want very basic coverage.

 If you’re looking for a little more from your identity theft protection service, Aura will likely be the better choice.
 It does start off a little higher per month, but it offers more features, even on its lower-priced plans.